datasektionen/bawang-content/en/clubs/projectpride/body.md

-Project Pride is the chapters annual float in the Stockholm Pride Parade
+Project Pride is the chapter's annual float in the Stockholm Pride Parade.